Operations and Maintenance Facility South logo

 December 2021 to July 2023: Project refinements

-We are here: Draft EIS
+We are here: Final EIS

 Aerial view of the existing operations and maintenance facility in Seattle.
 This facility receives, stores and services Sound Transit’s Link light rail trains.
 The site includes a Link train storage building, offices for operations and controls, and a yard with Link trains lined up on tracks.

-We service our current light rail trains at a central OMF on South Forest Street in Seattle
+We service our current light rail trains at a central OMF on South Forest Street in Seattle.

 The benefits of OMF South